sunnyvalechha/Docker/README.md

 Docker registry:
 * Docker registry is a central storage location for uploading and downloading Docker images.
 * The most common registry is Docker Hub, where developers can publish their images for others to use.
-Private registries can also be set up.
+* Registries can be public or private.
 * Anyone who have access to the registry/image can download the image and run as a container.

 Note: Below commands are run through user root and a regular does not have a permission to run docker commands, this is a drawback which docker have.
 So add your localuser to group docker and Logout and Login back from localuser